4th-earth/site-fourth-earth/site-raw/content.md

 	- The implementation MAY be adjusted from session to session.
 	- These adjustments SHOULD be minimal from one session to the next.
 - Action Types SHOULD have more possible ranks than tools.
 We RECOMMEND:
+	- 4 Proficiency Points per rank.
 	- 3 ranks per Action Type.
-	- 1 rank per tool; general, not specific (a knife is a knife).
+	- 1 rank per tool; general, not specific (a knife is a knife, however, a knife used for cooking is different than a knife used for combat).
-	- 4 Proficiency Points per rank.
 - Each rank MAY increase the number of dice in the Dice Pool by 1.
 - Using a tool MAY reduce the Difficulty Rating of an action up to 2 levels.